clarin-eric/linkchecker-api/README.md

 We recommend not to include the configuration file in the jar-build, but to place it either in a /config directory or to specify the file location with the property *spring.config.location* (see next section).

 ## Running the application
 The build jar file is a so called 'fat client', which includes tomcat as an application server.
-Hence all you have to do is to run the application with
+Hence, all you have to do is to run the application with

 ```
 java -jar linkchecker-web<version>.jar [--spring.config.location=<path to configuration file>]